astronomer/airflow-guides/guides/airflow-sql-tutorial.md

 ### Action Operators

 In Airflow, action operators execute a function.
-You can use action operators (or hooks if no operator is availble) to execute a SQL query against a database.
+You can use action operators (or hooks if no operator is available) to execute a SQL query against a database.
 Commonly used SQL-related action operators include:

 - [PostgresOperator](https://registry.astronomer.io/providers/postgres/modules/postgresoperator)
 - [MssqlHook](https://registry.astronomer.io/providers/mssql/modules/mssqlhook)